flowee-ru/flovite/README.md

 # Preview using Vite or sirv
 $ npm run preview # or "yarn preview" - using Vite
-$ npm run start # or "yarn preview" - using sirv
+$ npm run start # or "yarn start" - using sirv
 ```